 We all should know by now how important the quality of your sleep is for your overall health.
 The simple act of sleeping can have a profound impact on how you look, feel and function, along with your longer-term health:

-So just as you sometimes reset your digestive system with a detox, we recommend you can take some simple steps to clean up your sleep routine to prepare you for bed can help you enjoy deep restorative sleep and reap the benefits it delivers to your brain, body and beauty.
+Like resetting your digestive system with a detox, try these simple rituals to clean up your sleep routine so you can enjoy a deeper restorative sleep and get your body back on track.

-Take a warm bath with chamomile, jasmine or lavender oils.
-These oils have calming properties that will help you unwind, reduce stress and soothe your mood, set you up for a state of relaxation.
+These naturally calming oils will help you unwind, reduce stress and soothe your mood, and set you up for a state of relaxation: